wanghaisheng/EuroJackpotGenerator-nuxt-cf/README.md

 # EuroJackpot Generator

 EuroJackpot Generator is a web application that generates EuroJackpot numbers based on historical draw frequencies.
-It provides users with a simple interface to generate multiple sets of EuroJackpot tickets.
+It provides users with a simple interface to generate multiple sets of EuroJackpot tickets and simulate prize extractions to identify winning tickets.

 ## Features

-- Generate multiple sets of EuroJackpot tickets
+- **Generate Multiple Sets of EuroJackpot Tickets**: Create numerous sets of tickets with unique number combinations.
+- **Simulate Prize Extraction**: Perform simulated draws to determine winning numbers.
+- **Winning Class Identification**: Automatically identify and display the winning class for each ticket based on the simulation.
+- **Highlight Winning Tickets**: Visually highlight winning tickets and their corresponding winning numbers.
-- Uses historical draw frequencies to generate numbers
+- **Uses Historical Draw Frequencies**: Leverages historical data to generate numbers with weighted probabilities.
-- Responsive design for desktop and mobile devices
+- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies Used

-- Vue.js 3
+- **Vue.js 3**
-- Nuxt 3
+- **Nuxt 3**
-- TypeScript
+- **TypeScript**
-- Tailwind CSS
+- **Tailwind CSS**
-- Cloudflare Pages for deployment
+- **Cloudflare Pages** for deployment

 ## Setup